goutham-labs/AI_Submission_SE24UCSE243/tt_architecture_implementation.md

 # Turing Test Architecture

-The Turing Test system evaluates whether a machine can imitate human behavior convincingly enough to be indistinguishable from a human during conversation.
+The Turing Test system evaluates whether a machine can imitate human behaviour convincingly enough to be indistinguishable from a human during conversation.

 The system ensures anonymity, structured communication, AI-driven responses, behavior normalization, and judge-based evaluation.